 Before Western diets became common, the people of Palau always made the most of what was freely available on this Micronesian island.
 That included the little fruit bat, which, as well as being a useful part of ecosystem by pollinating plants, was a big source of protein.
 The soup, flavoured with chilli and ginger, has since become an expensive delicacy, even if its appearance – with large chunks of floating bat – is less than appealing.

-Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to buy travel insurance Dropdown content before you go.
+Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to buy travel insurance before you go.
 Top image: octopus © Shutterstock